python/cpython/Doc/library/statistics.rst

    desired instead, use ``min(multimode(data))`` or ``max(multimode(data))``.
    If the input *data* is empty, :exc:`StatisticsError` is raised.

-   ``mode`` assumes discrete data, and returns a single value.
+   ``mode`` assumes discrete data and returns a single value.
 This is the standard treatment of the mode as commonly taught in schools:

    .. doctest::